weifengh103/MCKRobot/README.md

 MCKRobot CAD Model
 </p>

-## Build a 3D-Printed 6-DOF Robot Arm from Scratch!

 **MCKRobot** is a DIY project for building a 3D-printed, six degrees-of-freedom (6-DOF) robot arm.
 This repository includes two key components:
 1. **Kinematic Solver**: For robot motion calculations.